 What we just described is Netrix’s new Admittance Application designed to help schools with re-opening this fall.
 Ryan Williams, Partner and Associate Director at Netrix calls the application “an easy-to-use, mobile-friendly health screening application that evaluates and advises students and faculty on whether they’re permitted to enter the facility.”

 Williams and Kim Nelson, the company’s Manager of Operations and Processes, trust the application will help administrators, staff, and students as schools begin to reopen across the country.
 The application enables school systems to oversee and screen the arrival of students, faculty, and staff by providing individual health self-assessments delivered directly to their phones.
 Results can then be monitored by school administrators via out-of-the box reporting.
-Nelson notes that the Admittance App was built to specifically deal with health data security concerns such as PHI and HIPAA compliance.
+Nelson notes that the Admittance App was built to specifically deal with

 “At Netrix, our core business is using technology to empower businesses and organizations to properly mitigate risk as they begin to bring individuals back to their places of work or learning,” said Nelson.